Participating in Research is Fun!

 Visiting our lab is a positive and fun experience for both children and parents.
 The activities vary depending on which experiment you are participating in, but they often involve computer games or puzzles.

 We have all sorts of things to do at the lab, including interactive computer programs and puzzles!
-The best part is the activities are a part of the research!
+The best part is that the activities are a part of the research!

 Pick a Prize!